getslash/slash/doc/logging.rst

  *  To make slash store a symlink to the last session log file, use :ref:`conf.log.last_session_symlink`
  *  To make slash store a symlink to the last session log file, use :ref:`conf.log.last_test_symlink`

+Both parameters are strings pointing to the symlink path.
+In case they are relative paths, they will be computed relative to the log root directory (see above).

 The symlinks are updated at the beginning of each test run to point at the recent log directory.

 Silencing Logs